Color Management | Free Download Epson® icc Profiles | Canon® icc Profiles

 To do so, change the Color Mode from Automatic to Custom.
 When Custom has been selected, click on the pull-down menu below and select Off (No Color Adjustment).
 This will leave the target file unaffected.
 Now that all of these settings have been made, you are ready to print out the targets for profiling.

-Using Your New ICC Profile
+Using the ICC Profile to Print...Finally!

 Mac Snow Leopard Users